Abhaycl/RoboND-Where-Am-I-2P2/README.md

 height: 5.0

 ![alt text][image16]
-###### A smaller costmap will produce a gradient along the global path that is not directly affected by the end goal
+###### A smaller costmap will produce a gradient along the global path that is not directly affected by the end goal.

+#### costmap_common_params.yaml

+The distance range is adjusted because the costmap should be updated based off the laser readings to either add or remove obstacles.

+obstacle_range: 4.0
+raytrace_range: 4.0

+To avoid having the robot bumping on the walls, a radius is defined that conformably fits the robot size.
+This parameters defines a padding that is added to obstacles.
+The navigation planer then takes the padding into account when calculating the global path.

+inflation_radius: 0.6

+![alt text][image17]
+###### Cost added by the inflation radius to the global costmap acts as a padding around the walls

+The parameters below depend exclusively on the performance of the VM on which the tests were performed.
+It defines the rate the costmaps should be calculated and published and for how long they are valid.
+These values have been decreased until no timeout warning messages are received.

+transform_tolerance: 0.2
+update_frequency: 5.0
+publish_frequency: 2.0

+Finally, the tolerances of the goal have been lowered to get a very precise position and orientation when reaching the goal:

+xy_goal_tolerance: 0.05
+yaw_goal_tolerance: 0.01

+![alt text][image18]
+###### Low tolerances result in a precise final goal position and orientation